velexi-research/LSMLIB/README.txt

 and

 Masa Prodanovic
-Institute for Computational Engineering and Sciences, Univ.
-Texas Austin
+University of Texas at Austin

 ============================================================================